Jawhar Sircar: Career in administration

 After joining the Indian Administrative Service (IAS) in 1975 in West Bengal (India), he held several postings in the districts of Burdwan and 24 Parganas where he made a name for himself in tackling very difficult problems including communal riots.
 After this, he moved on to become the Secretary in the Finance Department looking after Expenditure., he was appointed Sales Tax Commissioner of West Bengal where he could secure the highest rate of growth in the 1990s.

 In May, 2006, Sircar was called to the Government of India in New Delhi, on promotion as Additional Secretary and Development Commissioner for Micro, Small and Medium Enterprises (MSME), a term that he helped introduce through a new Act of Parliament.
 He is known as the pioneer of 'Cluster Development', as well as for grass-roots financing of tiny industries, including Micro Finance and also for initiating several reforms in the sector.

 In September 2008, he was elevated as Secretary to Government of India, and moved on to head the Ministry of Culture, where he served as its longest-serving Secretary till early 2012.He initiated long-pending reforms and took up the modernization of museums, archives, and libraries.
 He is credited with introducing many new programmes to assist cultural organizations and their expressions.
 Jawhar Sircar was successful in forging a significant number of cultural partnerships between India and other countries, and among his major credits are the Anish Kapoor exhibition from the UK and the holding of seven unique overseas exhibitions of the original paintings of Rabindra Nath Tagore which had not left India shores for more than 80 years.

 He also had two short stints as acting Secretary, Ministry of Information & Broadcasting, Government of India.

 Sircar has worked in the fields of Finance, Commerce and Industries for 17 of his 38 years in public service, where he has managed large corporations, including the multibillion-dollar Haldia Petrochemicals.

 On the other hand, he has also worked in the field of public communication: i.e., in Education, Culture and Media related assignments, for over 11 years.

-Controversies

-Jawhar Sircar made an anti-Brahmin tweet claiming that ‘Brahmanic rulers’ destroyed Buddhist structures.
-The tweet was later deleted.
-He served as the CEO of Prasar Bharati from 2012 to 2016, and now Member of the Upper House (Rajya Sabha) of the Indian Parliament who was nominated by the All India Trinamool Congress party.
-A formal employee of Prasar Bharati and great grandson of C. Rajagopalachari pointed out that his leader Trinamool supremo Mamata Banerjee is also a Brahmin.
-Another sitting Rajya Sabha MP and Shiv Sena deputy leader Priyanka Chaturvedi said Jawhar Sircar's comments against Brahmins were hateful and vile, and requested an apology.